-A student with a failing grade(s) will be sent a letter by the Senior Associate Dean after the Academic Progress Committee meeting communicating the decision of the Academic Progress Committee (i.e., the privilege of a supplemental examination(s), the privilege of repeating the year, or the requirement to withdraw from the Faculty) and advising the student to meet with the coordinator/instructor of the failed course/module(s) and/or the Senior Associate Dean (or designate) as soon as possible.
+A student with a failing grade(s) will be sent a letter by the Associate Dean, Academic, (or designate) after the Academic Progress Committee meeting communicating the decision of the committee (i.e., the opportunity of a supplemental examination(s), the privilege of repeating the year, or the requirement to withdraw from the Faculty) and advising the student to meet with the coordinator/instructor of the failed course/module(s) and/or the Associate Dean, Academic or designate as soon as possible.
 It is the student's responsibility to be accessible for such communications and to be available for subsequent meetings or examinations.

-In the event a student is granted the privilege of a supplemental examination(s), the student will be directed to contact the coordinator/instructor(s) of the course/module(s) for which a failing grade was earned to discuss areas of weakness and particular areas of study in preparation for the supplemental examination(s).
+In the event a student is granted the opportunity of a supplemental examination(s), the student will be directed to contact the coordinator/instructor(s) of the course/module(s) for which a failing grade was earned to discuss areas of weakness and particular areas of study in preparation for the supplemental examination(s).

-In the event a student is granted the privilege of repeating the year or is required to withdraw from the Faculty, the student must meet with the Senior Associate Dean (or designate) to discuss the Academic Progress Committee's decision, the student's position with respect to the decision, and the appeals process.
-The letter advising the student of the Academic Progress Committee's decision will state a date and time that has been set aside to meet with the Senior Associate Dean (or designate).
+In the event a student is granted the opportunity of repeating the year or is required to withdraw from the Faculty, the student must meet with the Associate Dean, Academic (or designate) to discuss the Academic Progress Committee's decision, the student's position with respect to the decision, and the appeals process.
+The letter advising the student of the Academic Progress Committee's decision will state a date and time that has been set aside to meet with the Associate Dean, Academic (or designate).
 In the event the student is unable to attend, it is the responsibility of the student to contact Student Academic Services to arrange an alternate time.
-In the event the student does not attend the meeting at the specified time and does not contact Student Academic Services to arrange an alternate time to meet, the student will have elected to not meet with the Senior Associate Dean (or designate).
+In the event the student does not attend the meeting at the specified time and does not contact Student Academic Services to arrange an alternate time to meet, the student will have elected to not meet with the Associate Dean, Academic (or designate).